tobiasjj/stepfinder/README.md

 # stepfinder
-A Python program to detect steps in data with a SNR below 1.0.
+A Python program to detect steps in data with SNR below 1.0.